 - Psychologists and other mental health professionals

 At AviAssist, we are keen to support the recovery from the Corona pandemic.
 This is why we make an extra effort to keep our courses affordable.
-In view of that and with extensive sponsoring by aircraft manufacturer ATR Aircraft, we can keep the course fee for this 2022 edition at US$ 500 for African professionals (early bird rate of US$450 available).
+In view of that and with extensive sponsoring by aircraft manufacturer ATR Aircraft, we can keep the course fee at only US$ 350 for African professionals (early bird rate of US$450 available).
 This includes a uniquely numbered and named certificate of completion (upon meeting all certification requirements).

 PLEASE NOTE there is a maximum number of participants and places are assigned on a 'first come, first served' basis.